 Retention of Title clauses are a useful tool for suppliers of goods who extend a line of credit to their customers.
 However, there are a number of issues that require consideration before it is possible to determine whether a clause is valid and enforceable.

 Our team is equipped to provide you with the information required to successfully incorporate a Retention of Title clause into a B2B or B2C contract, as well as assist in enforcing its clauses to ensure your business is not at a financial loss.

 A Retention of Title clause creates an important remedy for a supplier who has supplied items for which they have not yet received payment, allowing the supplier the right to recover the goods at any time whilst payment is outstanding.

 Importantly, if title to the goods does not pass to the buyer, the supplier cannot enforce its proprietary rights to the property in the event that the buyer enters an insolvency procedure.

-- The clause will ordinarily be contained in the supplier’s trading terms and conditions however, it is still necessary to show that these terms and conditions applied to the supply contract.
-This involves considering the way in which the contract between the parties was formed, and the terms which applied to that contract.
+The clause will ordinarily be contained in the supplier’s trading terms and conditions, however, it is still necessary to show that these terms and conditions are valid, and have been incorporated into the supply contract.
+This involves considering the way in which the contract between the parties was formed and the terms that applied to that contract.

-- Finally, a title retention claim can be lost by reason of the item supplied being used in a broader manufacture process (for example, where one ingredient is added to others in an industrial catering recipe, creating a wholly unique final product).
-In these circumstances, it will be necessary to consider the extent to which the item can be retrieved: the “degree of annexation”.
+Finally, a title retention claim can be lost by reason of the item supplied being used in a broader manufacture process (for example, where one ingredient is added to others in an industrial catering recipe, creating a wholly unique final product).
+In these circumstances, it will be necessary to consider the extent to which the item can be retrieved, i.e. the “degree of annexation”.